tipishev/python_debugging_workshop/README.md

 ![Lighting](/images/lighting.png)

-In the game, context can be compared to how much of the corridow we can see.
+In the game, context can be compared to how much of the corridor we can see.
 In default Pdb it's horrible: just one line and no syntax highlight, so it's black-and-white mole-vision.
 Things get better if we use `n ;; l` and `s ;; l` aliases, we see 11 lines, but again, no colors.
 Ipdb finally solves this problem by having proper syntax highlighting and `context`-kwarg, that you can use directly:

 `import ipdb; ipdb.set_trace(context=10)` or via a `breakpoint` built-in in Python 3.7: `breakpoint(context=10)`.